 If Django is installed, you should see the version of your installation.
 If it isn’t, you’ll get an error telling “No module named django”.

-This tutorial is written for Django 2.1 and Python 3.5 or later.
+This tutorial is written for Django 5.1, which supports Python 3.10 and later.
 If the Django version doesn’t match, you can refer to the tutorial for your version of Django by using the version switcher at the bottom right corner of this page, or update Django to the newest version.
-If you are still using Python 2.7, you will need to adjust the code samples slightly, as described in comments.
+If you’re using an older version of Python, check What Python version can I use with Django? to find a compatible version of Django.

 See How to install Django for advice on how to remove older versions of Django and install a newer one.